 Look: this is your year to shoot further.
 To sell more, to earn more, and to impact without hesitation.
 This Marketing Kit — and those supplemental articles — will help you do it.
 Seamlessly.
 From pre-written emails to copy/paste social captions and site headlines, this Kit’s got everything you need to promote the tactics we dove into today.

 So get ready, get set, and start pitching.
 Your fullest earning potential is waiting.
 And if you’re somehow still without the Online Stores (and Online Fundraising Stores) set-up, there has never been a better time to grab ahold of it.
 It’s the industry’s leading e-commerce system for a reason.
 That reason?
 It works.
-Get to know it — and all it can do for your business this back-to-school season — here.
+Combine it with your other shop resources like screen printing software, and you’ll have a powerhouse of tools to print merch, sell online, and master e-commerce sales across the board.
+Get to know InkSoft — and all it can do for your business this back-to-school season — here.

 Get the FREE Back to School Marketing Kit